-We refer to the Registration Statement on Form S-1, File No. 333-215321, filed by Celsion Corporation, a Delaware corporation (the "Company"), on December 23, 2016 with the Securities and Exchange Commission (the "SEC") under the Securities Act of 1933, as amended (the "Securities Act"), as amended by Pre-Effective Amendment No. 1 filed on January 20, 2017, Pre-Effective Amendment No. 2 and 3 filed on February 13, 2017 and Amendment No.4 being filed with the SEC on the date hereof (as amended, the "Registration Statement").
-The Registration Statement relates to the registration under the Securities Act of: (i) shares of Common Stock, \$0.01 par value per share of the Company (the "Common Stock"), (ii) base warrants to purchase shares of Common Stock (the "Base Warrants") and (iii) pre-funded warrants to purchase shares of Common Stock (the "Pre-Funded Warrants"), to be offered and sold at an aggregate price of up to \$9,625,000 (such shares of Common Stock, the shares of Common Stock underlying the Base Warrants and the shares of Common Stock underlying the Pre-Funded Warrants are collectively referred to herein as the "Shares").
+We refer to the Registration Statement on Form S-1, File No. 333-215321, filed by Celsion Corporation, a Delaware corporation (the "Company"), on December 23, 2016 with the Securities and Exchange Commission (the "SEC") under the Securities Act of 1933, as amended (the "Securities Act"), as amended by Pre-Effective Amendment No. 1 filed on January 20, 2017 and Pre-Effective Amendment No. 2 being filed with the SEC on the date hereof (as amended, the "Registration Statement").
+The Registration Statement relates to the registration under the Securities Act of: (i) shares of Common Stock, \$0.01 par value per share of the Company (the "Common Stock"), (ii) base warrants to purchase shares of Common Stock (the "Base Warrants") and (iii) pre-funded warrants to purchase shares of Common Stock (the "Pre-Funded Warrants"), to be offered and sold at an aggregate price of up to \$14,000,000 (such shares of Common Stock, the shares of Common Stock underlying the Base Warrants and the shares of Common Stock underlying the Pre-Funded Warrants are collectively referred to herein as the "Shares").